[ register ] user: pass:

 4. Lydia Prentice, b.
 10 Jan 1846.
 She appears as the wife of Sidney Aldridge in the 1871 census with her son:

-1. George Prentice Aldridge
+1. George Prentice Aldridge.

 5. Henry Prentice, b.
 Mar 1849 and d.
 3 days later.
 Bur.
 20 Mar 1949.

-After Sarah Spurling d. in 1849, Henry m.
-2nd Elizabeth Scarf/Scarfe 22 or 25 Dec 1855 at St. Mary's Church, Banham.
-Information about her roots was taken from 1871 and 1881 census records in the Parish of Banham, Tickenhall Street, Norfolk.
+After Sarah died in 1849, Henry married second, on 22 or 25 Dec 1855, to Elizabeth Scarf/Scarfe, at St. Mary's Church, Banham.
+(Information about Elizabeth was taken from 1871 and 1881 census records in the Parish of Banham, Tickenhall Street, Norfolk.)
 Elizabeth was bap.
 4 Jul 1834, one of the fourteen children of James Scarf, Labourer (baptized Oct 13 1792 at St Mary's Church, Banham, Norfolk, buried there Sept 27, 1868.
 He married Susan Moore 1792-1872 in St Mary's Banham, Norfolk England Nov 8, 1814).
-Elizabeth was still living in 1903 (per Ruth Fritz, email, 18 Apr 2005).
-Childen of Henry and Elizabeth are:
+Elizabeth was still living in 1903 (per Ruth Fritz, 2005).

 1. William Prentice, b.
 Dec 1856 in the Guiltcross area.
 At home in 1881 census.
 Thought to have "moved out west after coming to Canada."